tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Non-linear data evaluation](Images/non_linear_loss_accuracy.png)

-Comment to students that in the next activity, they will learn how they can create more complex networks.
+Explain to students that in the next activity, they will learn how they can create more complex networks that can handle more complexity and non-linearity in the data.

 Answer any questions before moving on.